In honour of Lord Aberconway for the best annually submitted horticultural dissertation

 The award is open to anyone under the age of 30.
 Entries should take the form of a 10,000 word written thesis/dissertation/project on a horticultural subject which has been completed in the last 5 years.

-We require two paper copies of the project to be submitted.
+We require a digital copy of the project to be submitted.
 Projects prepared as part of the final year of a Higher National Diploma or first degree course within the last year should be submitted via a member of staff of the University or College, together with a confidential statement from the staff member as to the amount of guidance and/or special resources provided, and whether the work described was part of an existing departmental research project or an original idea of the student.
 Only two entries can be submitted from each Institution in any one year.

 Content and presentation

 - The subject chosen should be relevant to horticulture.
 It should stress the appropriate scientific, managerial, aesthetic and horticultural principles.